oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 fn deploy --app <name-of-func-application>
 ```

-`<name-of-func-application>` - this is the name of the app you want to deploy into, you can see get the name from `fn list apps` section
+`<name-of-func-application>` - the name of the function app to deploy into, you can see get the name again using `fn list apps`, in case you don't remember it.

 If the deployment process was successful, you should see output similar to this.